gofynd/fdk-client-golang/documentation/APPLICATION.md

-Used to delete mobile number from profile
+Use this API to delete a mobile number from a profile.

 *Success Response:*

-A JSON object with user details
+Success.
+Check the example shown below or refer `LoginSuccess` for more details.

 Schema: `LoginSuccess`